Let’s dive right in, these are a few pointers to guide online behavior I think are worth implementing!

 - Acknowledge good content.
 A lot of online content is free although it is a result of hard work.
 Take a few seconds to acknowledge it and make the authors feel like they rewarded.

 - Spread information that is reliable.
 Check where it’s coming from and verify if you can.
 A lot of false knowledge spreads because the user does not cross-check facts.
 For example, the brain does not work at 10% capacity.
 We use 100% percent.

 - If you want to gather information on a specific topic.
 Find an article and check its sources and citations.
 They often provide much richer information.

 - A lot of great search results are available on the later pages of google.
 You can find extraordinary and legitimate content on google pages beyond 10 or 15.

 - Special mention: Delete unnecessary large items.
 It costs someone some amount of money to keep things stored online and the 3.5 billion+ of us using it right now collectively make using the internet a little more expensive!
 Let’s not do that.

-I know most of these are basic habits but I feel many don’t make the most with these.
-This cyberspace is like home!
+I know most of these are basic habits, but I feel many don’t make the most with these.
+Cyberspace is like home!